M-Ismail-ZA/M-Ismail-ZA/README.md

 ## License

 - **Lean formalization** (IsmailsPrimitives): MIT License
-- **Papers and Glossary data**: CC BY 4.0 — free to use, cite, and build on; attribution is the only requirement.
+- **Papers, Glossary and Protocols data**: CC BY 4.0 — free to use, cite, and build on; attribution is the only requirement.